-In addition to MHA, OFS operates the HHF, which allows participating state HFAs in the nation's hardest hit states to design innovative, locally-tailored foreclosure prevention programs.
+In addition to MHA, OFS operated the HHF until the program closed in fiscal year 2022, which allowed participating state HFAs in the nation's hardest hit states to design innovative, locally-tailored foreclosure prevention programs.

-As of September 30, 2021, the 19 HFAs have collectively drawn approximately \$9.5 billion (99 percent) of the \$9.6 billion allocated under the program, with the last disbursement having been drawn during fiscal year 2020.
-Each state draws down funds as they are needed, but must have no more than five percent of their allocation on hand before they can draw down additional funds.
-States had until June 30, 2021 to finalize any decisions with respect to underwriting homeowner assistance actions or blight elimination projects, December 31, 2021 to expend all HHF program funding, and March 31, 2022 to expend all HHF administrative funding.
-Starting in fiscal year 2020 and continuing thereafter, states that have reached their end-of-term are required to return any remaining drawn but unspent funds to Treasury.
-During fiscal year 2021, six states returned a total of \$114 million.
-During fiscal year 2020, two states returned \$91 million.
+The 19 HFAs collectively drew approximately \$9.5 billion (99 percent) of the \$9.6 billion allocated under the program, with the last disbursement having been drawn during fiscal year 2022.
+States had until June 30, 2021 to finalize any decisions with respect to underwriting homeowner assistance actions or blight elimination projects, December 31, 2021 to expend all HHF program funding, and March

+31, 2022 to expend all HHF administrative funding.
+Starting in fiscal year 2020 and continuing thereafter, states that reached their end-of-term are required to return any remaining drawn but unspent funds to Treasury.
+During fiscal year 2021, six states returned a total of \$114 million, while the remaining 10 states and the District of Columbia returned a total of \$124 million during fiscal year 2022.